Studentization

-In statistics, Studentization, named after William Sealy Gosset, who wrote under the pseudonym Student, is the adjustment consisting of division of a first-degree statistic derived from a sample, by a sample-based estimate of a population standard deviation.
+In statistics, Studentization, named after William Sealy Gosset, who wrote under the pseudonym Student, is the process of dividing a statistic derived from a sample (such as sample mean) by a sample-based estimate of a population standard deviation.
+Unlike "normalization", where only the numerator is uncertain, Studentization has both numerator and denominator uncertain, typically (that is, under Gaussian assumptions) following a Student-T distribution.
 The term is also used for the standardisation of a higher-degree statistic by another statistic of the same degree: for example, an estimate of the third central moment would be standardised by dividing by the cube of the sample standard deviation.

+While standardization typically involves dividing a centered variable by the known population standard deviation ($\sigma$), studentization is required when $\sigma$ is unknown.
 A simple example is the process of dividing a sample mean by the sample standard deviation when data arise from a location-scale family.
 The consequence of "Studentization" is that the complication of treating the probability distribution of the mean, which depends on both the location and scale parameters, has been reduced to considering a distribution which depends only on the location parameter.
 However, the fact that a sample standard deviation is used, rather than the unknown population standard deviation, complicates the mathematics of finding the probability distribution of a Studentized statistic.
+Because the denominator is itself a random variable that fluctuates from sample to sample, the resulting statistic typically follows a more spread-out distribution, such as the Student's t-distribution, rather than the standard normal distribution.

+Beyond basic tests, it is critical in regression diagnostics—via studentized residuals—and in multiple comparisons, where the studentized range distribution is used to maintain statistical power while controlling for Type I errors.
 In computational statistics, the idea of using Studentized statistics is of some importance in the development of confidence intervals with improved properties in the context of resampling and, in particular, bootstrapping.